01. Two Pointer

 Your goal is to maximize the total score by strategically playing these tokens.
 In one move, you can play an unplayed token in one of the two ways (but not both for the same token):

-Face-down: If your current score is at least 1
+Face-down: If your current score is at least 1, you may play tokeni, gaining tokens[i] power and losing 1 score.

 Return the maximum possible score you can achieve after playing any number of tokens.